Trump White House Shopping For Technology to Plug Leaks

 Last month, Trump exhorted the FBI to find “the leakers” that “could have a devastating effect” on the United States.
 This week, lawmakers on the House and Senate intelligence committees said their investigations into Russia’s meddling in the 2016 election will include leaks of classified information to the press.

-Such statements have sent a chill through the national-security bureaucracy.
+Such statements have sent a chill through the national security bureaucracy.
 “People are really nervous about talking” and being perceived as “part of the deep state trying to undermine Trump,” said a former CIA officer with experience in Russia.
 “The microscope is on us right now.”

 The disclosure in the Washington Post that Flynn lied to Vice President Mike Pence about discussing sanctions against Moscow with the Russian ambassador was the most explosive leak of the Trump administration’s early days.
-It led to the retired lieutenant general’s resignation, throwing the national-security decision-making apparatus into disarray.
+It led to the retired lieutenant general’s resignation, throwing the national security decision-making apparatus into disarray.
 The story described a phone call intercepted by American spies; the disclosure of such highly classified information is barred by law.

 Desperate to crack down on unauthorized leaks to the media, White House Press Secretary Sean Spicer has called staffers into his office for “phone checks” to examine whether they are communicating with reporters, according to a Politico report.
 During that meeting, Spicer warned aides not to use secure messaging applications such as Signal.
 According to CNN, Trump personally approved the plan to probe aides’ phones.
 According to a Reuters report, the White House has restricted access to a computer system used to prepare memos for the president as part of an effort to plug leaks.